edvargas/study/awsStudy.md

         - On demand: coming and staying in resort whenever we like, we pay the full price
         - Reserved: like planning ahead and if we plan to star for a long time, we may get a good discount
         - Saving Plans: pay a certain amount per hour for certain period and stay in any room type
-        - Sport instances: the horel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
+        - Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
 You can get kicked out at any time
         - Dedicated Hosts: We book an entire building of the resort
         - Capacity Reservations: You book a room for a period with full price even you don't staty in it

     - Spot Fleets = set of Spot Instances + (optional) On-Demand Instances
         - The Spot Fleet will try to meet the target capacity with price constraints
-            - Define possible launch pools: instance type (m5.large), OS, Availability Zona
+            - Define possible launch pools: instance type (m5.large), OS, Availability Zone
-            - Can have multiple launch pools, so t hat the fleet can choose
+            - Can have multiple launch pools, so that the fleet can choose
             - Spot Fleet stops lauching instances when reaching capacity or max cost
-        - Strategies to allocato Spot Instances:
+        - Strategies to allocate Spot Instances:
             - lowestPrice: from the pool with the lowest price (cost optimization, short workload)
             - diversified: distributed across all pools (great for availability, long workloads)
             - capacityOptimized: pool with the optimal capacity for the numbers of instances